unional/typescript-blackbook/pages/07-files-and-projects/file-types.md

 };
 ```

-Thus TypeScript files or declaration files written in this form could be described as "script file" or "script file wtih ambient module declaration"
+Thus TypeScript files or declaration files written in this form could be described as "script file" or "script file with ambient module declaration"

 ## Module file

 Module files are files that has one or more top level `import`/`export` declaration.
 Being a module file means its content is not global, and it is align with what a `module` means in ECMAScript.

-Thus TypeScript files or declaration files written in this form could be described as "module file" or "module file wtih ambient module declaration"
+Thus TypeScript files or declaration files written in this form could be described as "module file" or "module file with ambient module declaration"

 ## References